angelo-martinez/personalsite/src/pages/blog/enable-focus-only-on-tab-key-press.md

 };
 ```

 This is a slick way of making your site accessible.
-While you also might not want focus to go completely away on certain elements you can always just override the css styles for those certain elements like `<input />` and `<textarea />`.
+In case you want `:focus` styling to be turned on by default on certain elements, you can just set the `:focus` explicitly for those elements like `<input />` and `<textarea />`.